Lurky-phish-2085/hangman-oop/README.md

 # Installation and Running

-It's not yet done yet, but a pre-release binary which represents the minimum viable product is already available.
+Game is not yet complete, but a pre-release binary which represents the minimum viable product is already available for you try it out.

 Download it from the releases page and put the `jar` file on any directory you want.